ekimb/pasha/README.md

 ## Installation and setup

-Pasha takes the k-mer length k, the sequence length L, and the approximation constants epsilon and delta as input, and outputs a compact universal hitting set of k-mers.
+Pasha takes a k-mer length k, a sequence length L, and approximation constants epsilon and delta as input, and outputs a compact universal hitting set of k-mers.

 ### Installing the package